OpenTermsArchive/versions-cleaner/README.md

 **Note** Declaration now has to be fixed with working selectors.
 When done, the [Retry](#retry) decision can be used

+### Finalize cleaning of one service and document type

+When reaching the last snapshot, several choices will be available

+- **Mark it as Done**: Cleaning went ok and all needed modifications have been done.
+This will add a new key `done: true` in the `cleaning/index.json` file and you will not be able to launch it again in interactive mode unless you remove the `done` key
+- **Restart in non-interactive mode**: Launch the same command without `--interactive`.
+This will create the versions repository with the current configuration
+- **Quit**: All modifications done are already included in the `cleaning/index.json` file but document will not be considered as `done`

 ### Clean all versions